 Are you troubled by study-related complaints or short-term personal problems and would you like to

 would like to talk to a student psychologist, fill out the online application form.
-Once you have registered, you will receive a response from one of the student psychologists by e-mail as soon as possible.
+Once you have registered, you will receive a response from the Psychological Assistant as soon as possible.

 Please note: PhD students can make an appointment with the PhD psychologist.